wolpert/crypto/README.md

 The encryption routines are fairly basic.
 The Hashing component will become simpler.
 Comment on the github page if you have any suggestions.

+## Expected Use-case ##

+The base use-case here is that the SCrypt-hashed key is used to encrypt the key-storage file.
+The key-storage file contains random keys generated for individual encrypted datasets.
+A dataset would be something like access to a website.
+But importantly, each dataset has its own key and is unique.

 ## Sample Usage ##

 #### Encryption ####